Don't manage your team. Lead your team!

 Thirdly, Weishaupt points out the decisive importance of data if you want to lead the organization: “HR still keeps up with behavioral observation.
 However, data literacy is already a basic skill.
 Respond to data if you want to lead and improve both the employees and the company.”

-Deutsche Telekom: 5 additional leadership skills
+5 additional leadership skills

 When you lead a remote team, with people working from home or in another office and even in another country, a leader’s traditional mindset, skillset and toolset needs to be complemented by an extra level of leadership skills.
-She points out the five additional skills needed to do this:
+Sabine points out the five additional skills needed to do this:

 1. Listen, not that much to what people say, but how they say it